spatie/laravel-resource-links/docs/usage/resource-setup.md

 }
 ```

-By default, the collection endpoints will only be constructed for the `index`, `create` and `store` methods in your controller.
+By default, the collection links will only be constructed for the `index`, `create` and `store` methods in your controller.